sophia-ramsey/azure-ai-projects-file-search/docs/deploy_customization.md

-# Azure AI Foundry Starter Template: Deployment customization
+# Getting Started with Agents Using Azure AI Foundry: Deployment customization

-This document describes how to customize the deployment of the Azure AI Foundry Starter Template.
+This document describes how to customize the deployment of the Agents Chat with Azure AI Foundry.
 Once you follow the steps here, you can run `azd up` as described in the [Deploying](./README.md#deploying) steps.

 * [Disabling resources](#disabling-resources)
 * [Customizing resource names](#customizing-resource-names)